 - Currently, there are two sign-up bonuses.
-You can earn 40,000 bonus miles by spending $2,000 on purchases within the first three months.
-Another bonus of $100 statement credit will be added to your account once you make your first purchase.
+You can earn 50,000 bonus miles by spending $3,000 on purchases within the first three months.
+Another bonus 10,000 miles will be added to your account after you spend $25,000 on purchases on your card each calendar year.
 The base rate is 1 mile per dollar spent on all purchases.
-The bonus rate is 2 miles per dollar spent on dining, hotels, and United purchases.
+The bonus rate is 2 miles per dollar spent on dining, gas, office supply, and United purchases.
 There are also a number of smaller travel perks, like a free first checked bag, two one-time United Club℠ passes per year, a 25% discount on United in-flight purchases, and up to a $100 credit to cover your Global Entry or TSA Pre✓® application fee.

 - When applying for a co-branded travel card, your main consideration should be which airline has a hub in your area and covers most of your usual destinations.
 We’ve picked United since it’s a solid card with a broad appeal domestically and somewhat internationally.
 But don’t hesitate to choose a different airline if it makes more sense for your area.

 The Starwood Preferred Guest® Credit Card from American Express

 - The card comes with a 75,000 point sign-up bonus after you’ve spent $3,000 on purchases.
 To qualify for the bonus you have to reach the spending goal within the first 3 months of being approved for the card.
 Among other notable perks is the annual one free night credit and the Silver Elite Status within SPG and Marriott chains.
 Other than that, the card earns 6 points on hotel stays and 2 points on all other expenses.